Cararr/CarsCigars/README.md

 ## About app

-CarsCigars is a schema of a blog about one of my hobbies - smoking cigars.
+CarsCigars is a template of a blog about one of my hobbies - smoking cigars.
 It is not a complete, ready blog, instead it only a sample of how it could look like.
-You can see the welcome page, enter a reviews tab and check out first and only review of a cigar called *Nasty Fritas*.
+You can see the welcome page, enter a reviews tab and check out first and only review of a cigar called _Nasty Fritas_.
 I have used only pure html, css and js to create it, no bootstrap, no preprocessors, vanila JS (only used jQuery for one feature and i've tried the [Handlebars](https://handlebarsjs.com/) library).
 The website is responsive and looks well in mobile version too.

 ## Deployment